TheWidlarzGroup/react-native-video/README.md

 Platforms: Android ExoPlayer, iOS

+#### onEnd
+Callback function that is called when the player reaches the end of the media.

+Payload: none

+Platforms: all

 #### onFullscreenPlayerWillPresent
 Callback function that is called when the player is about to enter fullscreen mode.